jkohlin/wordpress-basics/2-ecosystem-theme.md

 #Theme
-A theme is a set of files with templates and functions controling how to present the content to the web.
-The main components of a theme are as follows:
+A theme is a set of files with templates and functions controling how the content will be presentated on the frontend.
+These are the main components of a theme:

 - Templates and template parts
 - PHP/Wordpress Functions